 3 days in Stockholm is an ideal amount of time to see this fascinating city.

 The scenery is off the charts.
 The harbour presents a beautiful backdrop to the city.
-That’s without mentioning the many beautiful buildings in the city too.
+That’s without mentioning the many beautiful buildings in the city center too.

 This Stockholm itinerary will let you know the places you should visit and where to stay, during a visit to the city.